eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 be a legal type.)

-You're unlikely to spend much time writing your own collection classes, since the Ceylon SDK has a powerful collections framework built in.
+You're unlikely to spend much time writing your own collection classes, since the Ceylon SDK will soon have a powerful collections framework built in.
 But you'll still appreciate Ceylon's approach to covariance as a user of the built-in collection types.
-The collections framework defines two interfaces for each basic kind of collection.
-For example, there's an interface `List<Element>` which represents a read-only view of a list, and is covariant in `Element`, and `OpenList<Element>`, which represents a mutable list, and is nonvariant in `Element`.

 ## Generic type constraints